dami-gupta-git/tumor_board_v2/README.md

 **Current Validation Performance: 78% accuracy | 92% Tier I F1 score**

 **TL;DR**:
-Molecular tumor boards manually review cancer variants to assign clinical actionability tiers—a time‑consuming process that requires expert panels.
-This research tool automates that workflow, mimicking expert judgment.
-It fetches evidence from various sources (CIViC, ClinVar, COSMIC, the FDA), and uses LLMs to assign variant tier classifications (AMP/ASCO/CAP scores).
-It includes logging of intermediate reasoning steps and evidence sources to support explainability and auditability of decisions made.
+In precision oncology, determining whether a variant identified in a patient’s tumor is clinically “actionable” — i.e., whether an FDA-approved therapy or evidence-based guideline exists for that specific alteration — is a complex, expert-driven process performed by molecular tumor boards.

+This research tool mimics that decision-making workflow.
+It aggregates evidence from leading genomic databases (CIViC, ClinVar, COSMIC) and FDA drug-labeling data, then employs large language models to assign standardized AMP/ASCO/CAP actionability tiers (Tier I = strongest evidence for clinical action; Tier IV = benign/likely benign).
+All reasoning steps and evidence sources are fully logged for transparency and auditability.
 A separate validation framework benchmarks these assigned tiers against specified expert‑curated “gold‑standard” classifications.

 **Important** : This tool currently only supports SNPs and small indels.

 **NOTE** : This is a research prototype exploring whether LLMs can approximate molecular tumor‑board decision‑making; strictly not for clinical use.